 With a background in finance and corporate law, Evie has advised companies at all stages of growth in relation to their financing needs, from start-up corporate loans to syndicated multi-bank loans.
 In addition to 5 years with Osborne Clarke, Evie also spent a secondment at a leading UK investment bank gaining valuable insight into corporate risk profiles.
 At Astia, Evie is now serving entrepreneurs at a much earlier stage in their growth cycle.

 Brian Evje, Executive in Residence (Executive Leadership Development)

-Brian Evje helps people and organizations manage change and growth.
-This involves a process consultation approach to change management (organization and culture), leadership development (coaching and performance improvement), and organizational health (strategy, design, effectiveness, and fitness.)
-Brian is a Management Consultant in the Organization Effectiveness practice of Slalom Consulting , a national professional services firm and an Astia Advisory Board Member.
-He is a graduate of Santa Clara University, and the Master’s program Consulting and Coaching for Change at HEC School of Management, Paris/Saїd Business School, University of Oxford.
-For Inc.com, Brian writes the column Leadership Uncut .
+Brian Evje helps people and organizations lead change and growth.
+This involves a process consultation approach to leadership development (coaching and performance improvement), change management (organization and culture), and organizational health (strategy, design, effectiveness, and fitness.)
+He has worked with and for start-ups, high-growth companies, public corporations, and the public benefit sector.
+Brian is a graduate of Santa Clara University, and the Master’s program Consulting and Coaching for Change at HEC School of Management, Paris/Said Business School, University of Oxford.
+He is a Member of The Change Leaders, and for Inc.com writes the column Leadership Uncut.